termux/unstable-packages/README.md

 - **a2ps** - segmentation fault on AArch64 for unknown reason.

 - **geckodriver** - requires Firefox package which is not available for Termux.

+- **ghc** - can't be compiled with latest NDK as supports only LLVM 9.

 - **micropython** - requires update & build fix.